 What you Definitely Don’t Need

 My middle son’s first roommate had his half of the room professionally decorated, and I promise you the look was ruined as soon as my son brought all his non-professionally curated stuff in.
 We find it humorous now, but at the time, we just felt sad for our son’s lame ‘look’ (not that he cared!).
+If you really want to go that route, you can check out Dorm Decor.

 How to Get it to School